 I’ll write more on this project nearer the time.
 The reason for raising now is to acknowledge some great work done with infographics at the end of the nineteenth-century, currently on show at the House of Illustration in London’s King Cross area.
 ‘W.E.B.
 Du Bois: Charting Black Lives‘ exhibits a series of infographics produced by the black American intellectuals W.E.B.
 Du Bois and Booker Washington, with lawyer Thomas J. Calloway, for the 1900 Paris Universal Exposition.
 I knew in general terms about Du Bois as an eloquent and influential advocate, one of the founders of the National Association for the Advancement of Colored People, but the exhibit made for the 1900 Exposition strikes you like a thunderbolt – the past speaking in our language, using our signs.
 These were people who thought ahead.

-The exhibit, produced with the assistance of students from black students at of Atlanta University and Tuskegee, used photographs, maps, texts, books by black authors, and infographics to document the lives of black Americans in the years after the ending of slavery, with emphasis on their value to society and to the economy.
+The exhibit, produced with the assistance of students at the black colleges of Atlanta University and Tuskegee University, used photographs, maps, texts, books by black authors, and infographics to document the lives of black Americans in the years after the ending of slavery, with emphasis on their value to society and to the economy.
 Du Bois and Washington wrote and spoke on these things elsewhere – here they translated empirical data into unimpeachable visualations.